wang-yang/CarND-Vehicle-Detection/writeup.md

 ![png](output_images/result6.png)

 ---

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There are still some false positives in the model especially for areas within shades.
-The models at points faces challenges to fully detect a car which is on the side.
-Larger set of training data can help the model to perform better.
-Also, better feature extration using combined color spaces can be helpful.
+There are still some false positives in the model.
+I think if we use more training data, it will help the model to perform better.
+And fine tune the feature extraction can also can be helpful.

-Also, the model is performs relatively slow which can be a challenge for real-time implementation.
+Apart from above, the model is performs relatively slow which can be a challenge for real-time implementation.
+I think the new deep learning based YOLO model would be a good next step experiments.

-Oncoming traffic is occationally picked up by the model.
+Oncoming vehicles is sometime picked up by the model.
 This can be improved by narrowing the search window to the area in front of the car.